storecloudproject/tm-bench-for-dypos/tests/test-8-node-fixed-random-tx-size/fixed-tx-size/README.md

-# Consensus Efficiency of Storecoin DyPoS -Test 4 a (8 nodes  Transaction Size distribution by Fixed method)
+# Consensus Efficiency of Storecoin DyPoS -Test 4 a (8 nodes  Transaction Size distribution by fixed size)

 **Scope of Test 4**